top of page

 Socha Verbeke

-Socha is also a returning team member this year, coming back to the sponsorship coordinator role.
+Socha is also a returning team member this year, coming back to the sponsorship coordinator role, and will be focused on recruiting local sponsors to donate tangible goods.

 More